alexandrasalem/symbolic-music-generation/README.md

 ### Generation
-You generate new samples with `generate.py` and the other similar files.
+Generation is done with `generate.py` and the other similar files.

-You can evaluate the results with `metrics.py` and `t-tests.py`.
+Evaluation is performed with `metrics.py` and `t-tests.py`.

+### Samples

+A small selection of generated files are in `samples/`.